MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_07_Windows_PowerShell_Scripting.md

     module: 'Module 4: Windows PowerShell scripting'
 ---

-# Lab answer key: Using scripts with PowerShell
+# Using scripts with PowerShell

 ## Exercise 1: Signing a script